Designing protocols - 9.5 - Designing a complete protocol

 4. A ‘load tips’ step to remove the used tips, using the ‘unload only’ option.
 You can use the same tips repeatedly, or change them at whatever points in the protocol are appropriate.
 At the end of the protocol you must remove the last set of tips before you run another protocol or shutdown firefly.
 If there is liquid remaining in the tips, the software will prompt you to purge the tips before unloading.

-5. A User interaction for unloading the plates and the used tip sets.
+5. A User interaction for unloading the plates and the used tips, unless they are to be

 9.5.2 Dispensing